Table of Content:

 While these doors are common in modern architecture, there are several options for homeowners to think about before making a decision.

-Sliding doors have their disadvantages, including the amount of time required to keep them clean.
+The sliding door options that are available have their disadvantages too, including the amount of time required to keep them clean.

-Because of how they are designed, glass tends to accumulate a significant amount of dust, fingerprints and more, leading to an aged aesthetic.
+Because of how they are designed, glass doors for homes tends to accumulate a significant amount of dust, fingerprints and more, leading to an aged aesthetic.

 This makes it important to have a routine in place to keep the glass as clean as possible throughout the year.